 - Send orders to agencies.
 If the judge issues an order to seal, you then send copies to all of the agencies that have your criminal records on file (such as the police department and the CBI).

-Links to the specific forms a record seal petitioner needs to complete are below:
+Links to the specific forms you would need to complete are in the below table.

 Arrest records which do not result in a charge | JDF 417 – Petition to Seal Arrest Records (no charges filed) |